 Occupational health and safety specialists held approximately 88,390 positions as of May 2018, according to the U.S. Bureau of Labor Statistics (BLS).
 The majority of bachelor's degree holders in environmental protection work in all levels of government, as well as in large industry and for private environmental consulting firms.
 Positions open to graduates of bachelor's degree programs include:

 Employment Outlook and Salary Information

-According to the BLS, job opportunities for occupational health and safety specialists were projected to increase 4% from 2014 to 2024, which is slower than the national average.
-In May 2015, the median yearly income for these specialists was $70,210.
+According to the BLS, job opportunities for occupational health and safety specialists were projected to increase 6% from 2018 to 2028, which is about as fast as the national average.
+In May 2018, the median yearly income for these specialists was $73,020.

 Continuing Education Information

 Environmental engineering program graduates interested in becoming licensed, professional engineers are eligible to take the exams administered by the National Council of Examiners for Engineering and Surveying.
 To obtain a professional engineering license, the prospective engineer should pass the Fundamentals of Engineering (FE) exam.
 After passing the FE exam, four years of supervised work experience must be completed; finally, applicants must pass the Professional Engineer (PE) exam.